cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

                         a C++11 compiler)   (postponed to CT 1.5) (xxx)
   - Animal 2.4.9
-  - Substitution of the Secude library (as we encountered problems after compiling with VS2010 (not with VS2008)) postponed to CT 1.5.
+  - Substitution of the Secude library (as we encountered problems after compiling with VS2010 (not with VS2008) postponed to CT 1.5.) (xxx)

-    (postponed to CT 1.5) (xxx)
+- The CT1 installer now is signed with a certificat issued by a CA which is contained in the Windows keystore.
+This avoids that Windows shows users unnecessary warnings about unsigned software.

+- Installer fills the publisher field so the Windows overview of installed software shows now "CrypTool Team".

 - The release of CT 1.4.31 is still compiled with VS2008 (see above).
-  From CT 1.5 VS 2017 will be used for compilation.
+  From CT 1.5 VS 2017 will be used for compilation, or QCT substitutes CT1.

 b) Changes within the user documentation / on the websites: